 Living with the idea and coming to terms with a recent diagnosis is a different process for everyone.
 There is neither a right or wrong way of when you decide to share the information or who you share the information with.
 Always remember that TS does not define a person.

 Establishing good relationships and ensuring the best possible care for your child starts with open communication.
 Have confidence and use your communication skills to self-advocate.

 The impact of TS can create various cognitive issues, as well as social issues, for all different ages.
 Become familiar with the impact it can have and learn more about non-verbal learning disability, ADD/ADHD, and more.

 Our map is a user-friendly, growing resource that lists specialized centers of care in the United States.
 Use this tool to find care near you and submit the doctors you or your child see so it can be added to our list of resources.

-Discover answers to your frequently asked questions about TS.Toggle Content
+Discover answers to your frequently asked questions about living with Turner Syndrome.

 Understanding ones needs and rights is essential to self-advocacy at home, school or work.

 Independent living, traveling, off to college or camp, these are times when you must think of safety on the go.
 An Emergency Contact Card (ECC) can speak for you in case there were an emergency.